What is Microwave Vibration Sensor?

 And one more thing, this time — the unique property of vibration sensors RVS-94 that is inaccessible to vibration sensors working on other physical principles.
 RVS-94 could measure the amplitude and frequency of vibration of objects located within the housing or casing, provided that it is radio transparent sheath (plastic, cardboard, glass, wood).
 For example, RVS-94 can measure parameters in the vibration of the pendulum placed in a glass.

 More about RVS-94 sensor

-1. Vibration sensor RVS-94 to measure the linear velocity of the object along the measurement axis.
+Vibration sensor RVS-94 is intended to measure the linear velocity of the object along the measurement axis.
 The sensor probe signal is generated at a fixed frequency.

 It is possible to run frequency and amplitude vibration measurements on one coordinate (1D), on two as 2D or on three dimensions (3D).
 For this purpose use, respectively, 1, 2 or 3 R RVS-94 vibration sensors directed on to object.
 An example of the object performing 3D-dimensional vibration is the turbine shaft.
 During rotation it is generally subjected to vibrations which occur both side and runout vibration in the form of so called “air eights” and other 3D shapes.

 A special feature of RVS-94 microwave vibration sensor is a high frequency of the probe beam, which is equal to 94 GHz.
 As a result, 94 GHz is a quasi-optical – like laser beam – propagation of the probing radiation.
 This allows exploring of vibrations of structures and mechanisms in the selected control points with very higher quality.
 For exact positioning of the spot on the object it’s possible to use shading screens and diaphragms.